-The 6 module Postgraduate Diploma in Veterinary Physiotherapy can be studied on a parttime basis over 2 years (3 modules per year) or full-time over one year.
-The 7 module Veterinary Physiotherapy MSc degree is only offered on a 1-year, full-time basis
+The 6 module Postgraduate Diploma in Veterinary Physiotherapy can be studied on a part-time basis over 2 years (3 modules per year) or full-time over one year.
+The 7 module Veterinary Physiotherapy MSc degree can be studied on a part-time basis over 3 years (3 modules in both year 1 and 2, plus the final MSc Research Project in year 3) or full-time over one year.